pdudero/udacity-aind-projects/P3_Planning/README.md

 ## Method

 The main goal of this project was to learn AI planning concepts by implementing a logistics planning system in the air cargo domain, in which three types of objects are relevant: planes, airports, and cargo.
-Concepts covered include...
+Concepts covered include various search algorithms, experimenting with different heuristic functions, and planning graphs.

 Three problems were defined with initial and goal states; the completion of the problem was defined as reaching the goal of having the cargos unloaded at their destination airports:

 1. 2 each of planes (P1,P2), airports (JFK,SFO) and cargo (C1,C2)
 1. 3 each of planes (P1,P2,P3), airports (JFK,SFO,ATL) and cargo (C1,C2,C3)
-1. 2 each of planes (P1,P2), 4 each of airports (JFK,SFO,ATL,ORD) and cargo(C1,C2,C3,C4)
+1. 2 planes (P1,P2), 4 each of airports (JFK,SFO,ATL,ORD) and cargo(C1,C2,C3,C4)

 Each of these problems was to be solved using several search algorithms and heuristics, divided as follows.
 First, a collection of so-called "uninformed" search algorithms: